4 min read

 The context window, and why models hallucinate

-Post 5 ended on a constraint: an LLM can only see so much at a time.
-That constraint has a name (the context window) and it's the single most important number to understand about any LLM you use.
+Post 5 closed on a constraint: an LLM can only see so much text at once.
+That constraint has a name, the context window, and it's the single most important number to understand about any LLM you touch.

 This is post 6 of 8 in the Foundations series.